testmadebyme/TestBot/README.md

 ### About

-TelegramBot with Node-red prototyping.
-Academy project's.
+TelegramBot with Node-red prototyping. <br>Academy project's.
 Edu Tech Domain.

 NLP Q&A Telegram bot released me and Dev Team for entrants and their parents, initially for the Department of ISM, NULP (Lviv Polytechnic National University).